Updated April 2019

 If you don’t meet the threshold, you aren’t required to take action; however, TaxJar will only support Sales Tax permits moving forward.

-Retailers that fall below the thresholds of $100,000 in gross sales or services, including exempt sales, or 200 annual transactions into Colorado may elect to collect and remit sales tax, as appropriate, although you are under no obligation to do so.
+Retailers that fall below the thresholds of $100,000 in gross sales or services, including exempt sales, into Colorado may elect to collect and remit sales tax, as appropriate, although you are under no obligation to do so.

 The Colorado Department of Revenue (DOR) has provided guidance on how to update your account here.
 You may also contact the Colorado DOR at 303-238-7378 and they can provide further assistance..